 Chexology Checkroom Recommendations

 Checkrooms are traditionally high-contact, high-touchpoint operations.
 The average checkroom attendant will greet and exchange items with hundreds of guests per shift.
 While pandemic-era policies are still being developed around the globe, it's safe to say that customers will want contactless interactions, and checkroom staff may feel apprehensive working in high-volume, enclosed areas.
 To begin, here are our recommendations for checkrooms to operate safely.

-Instead of handing claim tickets back and forth, checkroom attendants can collect customers’ phone numbers from a safe physical distance with the Chexology application and send customers text message receipts with their claim numbers (example text messages above).
+Instead of handing claim tickets back and forth, checkroom attendants can collect customers’ phone numbers from a safe physical distance with the Chexology application and send customers a text message receipt with their claim numbers (example text messages above).
 If charging for services at the checkroom, our Square integration also allows attendants to take contactless payments instead of handling cash.
 The Chexology application can be utilized:

 As far as item handling, we recommend having a prep area where customers put their belongings like backpacks, handbags, or coats in a Macy's style eco-friendly bag.
 From there, customers should place these bags on s-hooks that hang from hanger stands on checkroom counters.
 Attendants will then grab the top of these hooks to safely hang these bags on racks.

 For larger items, like luggage, we recommend that checkroom attendants practice CDC guidelines for hand hygiene.
 A proper hand hygiene process includes wearing a fresh pair of gloves for each interaction, and carefully removing and disposing of gloves after each interaction.
 With proper training, handle wraps or wipe downs of handles between each handoff could be considered a cost-saving alternative.